edeandrea/ocp-cicd-demo-apb/README.md

 | RHAMT | `rhamt` |
 | Projects | `projects` |

-By default all roles are executed, but you could only run certain roles with the `--tags` parameter (i.e. `--tags nexus,sonarqube`), or skip certain roles with the `--skip-tags` parameter (i.e. `--skip-tags clusterlogging,rhamt`).
+By default all roles are executed, but you could only run certain roles with the `--tags` parameter (i.e. `--tags "nexus,sonarqube"`), or skip certain roles with the `--skip-tags` parameter (i.e. `--skip-tags "clusterlogging,rhamt"`).

 ## Deployed Resource URLs
 All the below resource URLs are suffixed with the apps url of the cluster (i.e. for an RHPDS environment, `apps.cluster-##GUID##.##GUID##.example.opentlc.com`).